 Natural disasters strike without regard for whom or when.
 To commemorate Fire Prevention Month, we held a Fire Extinguishing Contest among coworkers from March 18-22, 2024.
-For the first time, the contest welcomed female coworkers.
+For the first time, the contest welcomed female coworkers areas in 2024 donated seedlings in support of the National Greening Program in 2024